freedomofpress/securedrop-docs/docs/admin/installation/firewall_opnsense.rst

 |OPNSense - Disable Antilockout|

-Configure Firewall Rules On OPT1
+Configure firewall rules on OPT1
 ''''''''''''''''''''''''''''''''
 Next, navigate to **Firewall ▸ Rules ▸ OPT1**.
 There should be no rules defined on this interface.
 Add the rules below: